Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Graph Neural Networks over the Air

-where $\bbx^{(0)} = \bbx$ by default and $\bbalpha = [\alpha_0,\ldots,\alpha_K]^\top$ are the filter coefficients.
-The first term in \eqref{eq:AirGF} captures the signal information perturbed by the communication channels, referred to as the signal component, while the second term in \eqref{eq:AirGF} is the accumulated noise, referred to as the noise component.
-The AirGF is a shift-and-sum operator that extends graph convolution to wireless communication channels.
-It aggregates the neighborhood information up to a radius of $K$ and accounts for channel fading and Gaussian noise when shifting signals over the underlying graph.
-AirGF reduces to a conventional graph filter in ideal scenarios, where the communication links are perfect, i.e., $h_{ij}^{(1)} = 1$ and $n_i^{(1)} = 0$ in \eqref{eq:channel}.
+with $\bbx^{(0)} = \bbx$.
+The first term $\bbP_{\rm air}(\bbS,\bbx)$ in \eqref{eq:AirGF} captures the signal information perturbed by channel fading, referred to as the signal component, while the second term $\bbN_{\rm air}(\bbS,\bbn)$ is the accumulated noise, referred to as the noise component.
+The AirGF is a shift-and-sum operator that extends graph convolution by incorporating wireless communication channels.
+It aggregates the neighborhood information up to a radius of $K$ while accounting for channel fading and Gaussian noise when shifting signals over the underlying graph.
+AirGFs reduce to conventional graph filters in ideal scenarios with perfect communication links, i.e., $h_{ij}^{(1)} \!=\!
+1$ and $n_i^{(1)} \!=\!
+0$ in \eqref{eq:communicationChannel1}.

-\textbf{AirGNN.} AirGNN is an information processing architecture that consists of multiple layers, where each layer comprises a bank of AirGFs and a pointwise nonlinearity.
+\textbf{AirGNN.} AirGNN consists of multiple layers, where each layer comprises a bank of AirGFs and a pointwise nonlinearity.
 Specifically, at layer $\ell$, we have $F$ input signals $\{\bbx_{\ell-1}^g\}_{g=1}^{F}$ generated by the previous layer $\ell-1$.
 The latter are processed by a bank of AirGFs $\{\bbH_{{\rm air}, \ell}^{fg}\}_{fg}$, aggregated over the input index $g$, and passed through a pointwise nonlinearity $\sigma(\cdot)$ as

 The outputs $\{\bbx_\ell^f\}_{f=1}^F$ are fed into layer $\ell+1$ until the final layer $L$.
-Without loss of generality, we consider a single input $\bbx_0^1 = \bbx$ and a single output $\bbx_L^1$.
-The AirGNN can be represented as a nonlinear mapping $\bbPhi_{\rm air}(\bbx, \bbS, \ccalA)$ of graph signals $\bbx$, where $\ccalA$ are the architecture parameters comprising all filter coefficients.
-AirGNN reduces to a conventional GNN if assuming ideal communications without channel fading or noise among the neighboring nodes.
+Without loss of generality, we consider a single input $\bbx_0^1 = \bbx$ and output $\bbx_L^1$.
+The AirGNN can be represented as a nonlinear mapping $\bbPhi_{\rm air}(\bbx, \bbS, \ccalA)$ of graph signals $\bbx$, where $\ccalA$ are the architecture parameters comprising all filter parameters.
+AirGNNs reduce to conventional GNNs if assuming ideal communications without channel fading and Gaussian noise among the neighboring nodes.